Brave 7-year-old recounts hour-long swim to shore after boating mishap on St. Johns River

 Steven Poust said he anchored his boat in the water while he fished and his kids swam around.

-Chase, 7, said while they were in the water, his sister let go of the boat because of a strong current, so he let go and they were both stuck.
+Chase, 7, said while they were in the water, his sister, Abigail, let go of the boat because of a strong current, so he let go and they were both stuck.

 RELATED: Memorial Day weekend underway: Experts remind boaters to navigate waters safely